-“We decided to focus on music productions with this OB truck,” Virtanen says.
+“We decided to focus on music productions with this OB truck,” says Timo Virtanen, technical director and sound designer at Transmix.
 “You can mix speech and game shows almost anywhere, but to mix music you need to have a better room and acoustics.
 We wanted the truck to sound like a real sound studio.
 VENUE let us do that and it’s very music-friendly.
 Also, it’s compatible with Pro Tools, so we can use a lot of different plug-ins, and its quick and easy to use for freelance engineers and us.”

-Because VENUE offers direct Pro Tools integration and features VENUE Link, enabling the team to automate session setups between VENUE and Pro Tools, recordings have run much more smoothly.
+VENUE Link enables the team to automate session setups between VENUE and Pro Tools, which has increased the speed and efficiency of the production workflow.
 “When we did The Voice of Finland’s blind audition, I had over 80 mixed songs,” Virtanen explains.
 “When the music producer said that he wanted to listen to songs 2, 75, 13, and 54, I just pressed Snapshots and with VENUE Link, our Pro Tools [system] followed the timeline to get the right songs.
 It’s very fast.
 The producer noticed that immediately.”

 As far as plug-ins go, Transmix uses the Waves Diamond bundle and VENUEPack 4.
 “I have used Waves for many years [doing] post production, so it was very cool to have those in the mixer, too.
 Although VENUE’s own EQ and dynamics are very good sounding, it’s nice to have [Avid] Smack! on bass and the [Waves] Renaissance EQ for vocals.”

-Virtanen and the rest of the Transmix team are thrilled with the possibilities now that the VENUE system is up and running.
+Virtanen and the rest of the Transmix team are thrilled with the possibilities the Avid system has created for the company.
+“We don’t ever have to say to clients that we don’t have enough inputs anymore,” says Virtanen.
 “It surely gives us a greater possibility to do big shows better, easier, faster, and with full trust in the system.”

 Find a live music recording system that could make a broadcast mobile recording truck sound like a studio, while interfacing with the company’s existing infrastructure.

-A customized VENUE Profile System provided the audio clarity, plug-in support, MADI connectivity, and Pro Tools integration Transmix needed to record shows, enabling the team to create better sounding recordings, faster than ever.
+A customized Profile System provided the audio clarity, plug-in support, MADI connectivity, and Pro Tools integration Transmix needed to record shows—enabling the team to create better-sounding recordings, faster than ever.